Stochastic growth of radial clusters: weak convergence to the asymptotic profile and implications for morphogenesis: Conclusions

 which should be valid for linear models as well as some nonlinear equations as the VLDS one, which present a conserved drift and its critical behavior is accessible to dimensional analysis.
 For the KPZ equation, which nonlinearity introduces both mass and fluctuations into the system, we expect a different behavior.
 As we have seen, the amount of mass entering the interface (and of course the way it is introduced) may change the critical behavior.
 We have explicitly shown this by means of the linear models in absence and presence of dilution, which gave respectively rise to correlations (\ref{radcorr1}) and (\ref{radcorr}).

-We have summarized the different morphologies that can appear in table~\ref{table}.
+We have summarized the different morphologies that can appear in Table~\ref{table} (see also Fig. 2 in~\cite{escudero4}).
 In the first column, for small $\gamma$, we have placed the regime in which the classical values of the exponents are recovered.
 The other three columns represent situations in which this is not the case.
 The ``roughness'' column describes the situation in which the radial fluctuations do not average each other out for long times, so in this regime the overall appearance of the cluster deviates from the hyperspherical profile.
 The ``super-roughness'' column states a particular case of this last regime, in which the amplitude of the radial fluctuations grows faster than the arc-length sustaining them.
+In both cases roughness should be understood as the degree of weak divergence (as opposed to weak convergence) from the hyperspherical profile.
 Finally, the last column describes the regime in which the weak convergence to the hyperspherical profile is reached asymptotically in time.

 Note that the meaning of the exponent $\beta$ in~(\ref{gscaling}) changes for $\gamma < 1/z_c$ and for $\gamma > 1/z_c$.
 For $\gamma < 1/z_c$ this exponent describes the short time dependence of the spatially averaged pointwise width with time, as in the classical situation.
 For $\gamma > 1/z_c$, as we have mentioned, it describes the center of mass fluctuations, i. e., the {\it less} dominant source of fluctuations is chosen in each regime.
 For $\gamma < 1/z_c$ and $\alpha>0$ (which implies the height difference correlation is well defined and the pointwise width is finite) there are always center of mass fluctuations.
 For $\gamma > 1/z_c$ the situation is different as it is possible to find growth regimes with no center of mass fluctuations and which pointwise width increases as a power law of time.
 This is precisely the weak converge to the hyperspherical profile: while microscopically the interface is rough, macroscopically it is a concentrically propagating hypersphere.
 The change of meaning of the exponent $\beta$ coincides with a change of physics.
 The long range shape of the interface is no longer affected by the diffusion mechanism, which becomes irrelevant, but for the system size evolution, which sculptures the resulting profile~\cite{escudero3}.
 And so, the violation of scaling~(\ref{fv}) is associated with the advent of a new dominant physical mechanism in the interface macroscale: system size growth overtakes diffusion and determines the cluster macroscopic shape.